 “When a child comes into the hospital and is diagnosed with diabetes, there are a lot of questions,” said Jaime Walker, MSN, R.N., CDE, the newly named Norah Price Diabetes Educator.
 “From how to measure blood sugars to how much insulin a child needs, the experience can be daunting.
 Education is what makes it possible for families to resume a normal life with Type 1 diabetes.”

 “Some children who are newly diagnosed are so sick that they require care in the ‘Just for Kids’ Critical Care Center at Norton Children’s Hospital,” said Michael B. Foster, M.D., pediatric endocrinologist in the Wendy Novak Diabetes Institute at Norton Children’s Hospital and the University of Louisville.
 “Luckily, Norah’s family knew something was wrong and sought answers before her condition got worse, and we were able to help them move forward to a life of managing her condition.”

 “We didn’t know what to ask so we asked everything and anything,” Price said.
 “We want others to experience this.
 Education is huge – there is so much we didn’t know when faced with the initial diagnosis of Type 1 diabetes.”

-Around 150 children are diagnosed with diabetes at the Wendy Novak Diabetes Center at Norton Children’s Hospital each year.
-Nearly 1,500 children are receiving ongoing care for their condition from Wendy Novak Diabetes Center specialists at the University of Louisville.
+Around 150 children are diagnosed with diabetes at the Wendy Novak Diabetes Institute at Norton Children’s Hospital each year.
+Nearly 1,500 children are receiving ongoing care for their condition from Wendy Novak Diabetes Institute specialists at the University of Louisville.